alexpetros/triptych/README.md

 To run the tests, first install the dev dependencies with `npm install`.
 Then, run the tests by opening `./test/index.html` in your browser.

+### To-do

+* Add full-page tests that verify existing GET/POST forms are not affected
+* Push new methods to history

 ## FAQ

 ### Should I use this in my project?